anshul-ab17/netflix-clone./README.md

 use :

 npm start
- the the project will be runnning in your browser locally @http://localhost:3000
+ then the project will be runnning in your browser locally @http://localhost:3000